AzarguNazari/Student-Residence-Service/README.md

  - Intellij | Eclipse
  - PostgresSQL (run docker image and create a database by name of StudentResidenceDB)

+Command to make all submodules ready to run : `mvn clean package` and then run each services individually

 # Architecture  used in the project
  - Microservices